KDE/documentation-develop-kde-org/content/docs/plasma/widget/plasma-qml-api.md

 {{< sections >}}
 {{< section-left >}}

-`X-KDE-PluginInfo-Name` needs to be a unique name, since it's used for the folder name its installed into.
+`X-KDE-PluginInfo-Name` needs to be a unique name, since it's used for the folder name it's installed into.
 You could use `com.github.zren.helloworld` if you're on github, or use `org.kde.plasma.helloworld` if you're planning on contributing the widget to KDE.
 You should consider this the widget's namespace.

 {{< /section-left >}}